brianmichel/Missile-Command/README.md

  I've only tested this with the Dream Cheeky Thunder USB Missile Launcher, but it may work with the Dream Cheeky O.I.C. missile launcher as well.
 Feel free to give it a try and let me know!

+**Important:** The no_arc branch will not be updates as frequently as the master branch is updated.
+I will try to do my best, but I know it will end up lagging behind at some point.

 How To Use The App
 ------------------
  Click the ugly buttons on the window!